kopiro/barabild/README.md

-# Getty Images Search API
+# BaraBild

-A simple FastAPI web server that searches Getty Images website and returns the first image found as a direct link.
+A simple web server that searches Getty Images website and returns the first image found as a direct link.
 Includes disk caching to improve performance and reduce requests to Getty Images.

 ## API